gbragafibra/whatislife/lit.md

 - Deacon, T., Heskes, T., & Leijnen, S. (2016, July).
 Exploring constraint: Simulating self-organization and autogenesis in the autogenic automaton.
 In ALIFE 2016, the Fifteenth International Conference on the Synthesis and Simulation of Living Systems (pp. 68-75).
 MIT Press.

+- Kauffman, S. (2021).
+Autogen is a Kantian Whole in the non-entailed world.
+Biosemiotics, 14(3), 569-572.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.